-Already in Ricoeur's first major work, Freedom and Nature: The Voluntary and the Involuntary (1950), proposes a phenomenology of the will, while bracketing the reality of evil and its solution.
+The first volume, Freedom and Nature: The Voluntary and the Involuntary (1950), proposes a phenomenology of the will, while bracketing the reality of evil and its solution.
 It draws on the method of phenomenology developed by Edmund Husserl.
-In it one finds an expression of a perennial theme central to his anthropology, namely the two-dimensional character of all constituent features of human existence.
-Contrary to Sartre's claim that there is radical difference between consciousness or the for-itself and materiality or the in-itself, a difference that pits the for-itself's freedom against the in-itself's sheer facticity, Ricoeur argues that the voluntary and involuntary dimensions of human existence are complementary.
+In it one finds an expression of a theme central to Ricoeur’s anthropology, namely, the polar subjective/objective character of the constituent features of lived human existence.
+Contrary to Sartre’s claim that there is radical difference between consciousness (or the for-itself) and materiality (or the in-itself), a difference that pits the freedom of the for-itself against the sheer facticity of the in-itself, Ricoeur argues that the voluntary and involuntary dimensions of human existence are complementary.
 This can be seen through a phenomenological description of the three structures that constitute the voluntary: deciding, choosing and moving to action, and our necessary consent to the involuntary as that which is acted upon through our embodiment, the organ of our action.
 There is no seamless harmony between these dimensions of what is finally only a finite freedom.
-Human beings have to struggle with the tension between them and ultimately consent to our embodied lives and the world as something we do not fully create.
-It is our always fragile resolution of this conflict that ultimately makes our freedom genuinely our own, that gives us our distinctive identities both as individuals and as members of larger historical communities and ultimately of humanity.
+Human beings have to struggle with the tension between them and ultimately to consent to their embodied lives and the world as something they do not fully create.
+It is the always fragile resolution of this conflict that ultimately makes human freedom genuinely human, and that gives us our distinctive identities both as individuals and as members of larger historical communities and ultimately of humanity.